 Premium-Economy Seat Upgrade

 Premium seats are not all alike.
-Generally, when flying internationally, a premium-seat upgrade is a big deal.
-Turkish Airlines’ Comfort Class, for example, features 46 inches of seat pitch, a seat that is 19.5 inches wide, plus other goodies like a reading light, a power outlet, and unique food and beverage offerings on select planes; it’s way cooler than coach class.
-But on most domestic flights, premium-economy seating is paltry.
+Generally, when flying internationally, a premium-seat upgrade is a big deal, but on most domestic flights, premium-economy seating is paltry.
 You get a couple extra inches of seat pitch, end of story.
 As a short person with no need for extra legroom, I’ve found premium-economy seats on domestic flights to be disappointing.
 Investigate whether the cost is worth the reward by looking up the details of your prospective premium-economy product on your airline’s website or on our sister site SeatGuru.

 I have a habit of paying to download a season of some kind of mystery TV show on my iPad before a long flight.
 But increasingly, I find myself watching something on the in-flight entertainment system rather than powering up my iPad and wasting its battery.
 Airlines have been beefing up their entertainment offerings in big ways in the past year or so, with many major carriers implementing live TV and Wi-Fi services.
-JetBlue has live DirecTV.
-Virgin America has touch screens with live TV and newly released movies, as well as for-fee Wi-Fi on all domestic flights.
-(You can see a list of available movies on the Virgin America website.)
-Emirates—one of our favorite airlines for onboard entertainment—wows with its “Ice” offerings: live TV as well as more than 600 channels of games, shows, and movies.
-Find out what your airline offers for entertainment before you log into iTunes.
+JetBlue has live DirecTV, while others wow with other onboard amenities.

 Expedited security can be a really awesome perk when you’re faced with a lengthy line that snakes off into the distance.
 On the other hand, when there are three other people in line and the sound of crickets in the air, it can feel like a rip-off.
-So when should you buy an expedited-security add-on like JetBlue’s Even More Speed?
+So when should you buy an expedited-security add-on?
 First, consider your travel dates: Are you heading to the airport during peak travel days (holidays or weekends)?
 If so, expect lines.
-If not, check the security wait times for your terminal and airport on the TSA website.
-You can also view airport-security wait times on some airport websites.
-For example, find security-line wait times for Reagan and Dulles airports on the Metropolitan Washington Airports Authority website.

 Editor’s note: This story was originally published in 2013.
 It has been updated to reflect the most current information.